Rethinking Weight Decay For Efficient Neural Network Pruning: Problem Statement and Related Work

-One may object that removing weights, even those that seem least important, may damage the network in such a way that no fine-tuning could ever make it recover.
-Indeed, doing so introduces a severe discontinuity, during the training process, by removing parts of the network while the latter is trying to learn to solve a problem.
-The work of Le Cun, Bengio and Hinton~\cite{lecun2015deeplearning} tends to show that the less the training process is disrupted, the better it performs.
+One may object by noting that removing weights, even those that seem the least important, may damage the network in such a way that no fine-tuning could ever allow it to recover.
+Indeed, doing so severely disrupts the training process, for example, by removing parts of the network while it is trying to learn to solve a problem.
+The work of Le Cun, Bengio, and Hinton~\cite{lecun2015deeplearning} tends to show that the less the training process is disrupted, the better it~performs.

-For example, there is no guarantee that weights which seemed unimportant at first could not become crucial again in the new context of the shrunk network.
-That is the reason many efforts focused onto allowing weights to regrow in a way or another.
-Different approaches were proposed~\cite{bellec2018deep, dai2018nest, he2018soft} to either regrow previously pruned weights or not to completely prune parameters by still allowing them to be trained once reduced to 0 by pruning.
+For example, there is no guarantee that weights which seemed unimportant at first could not become crucial again in the new context of the pruned network.
+That is the reason why many efforts have focused on allowing weights to regrow in one way or another.
+Different approaches have been proposed~\cite{bellec2018deep, dai2018nest, he2018soft} to either regrow previously pruned weights or to not completely prune parameters by still allowing them to be trained once they are reduced to zero by pruning.

-The principle of regrowing weights is central to the family of methods that could be called \textit{sparse training}.
-First introduced by Mocanu \etal~\cite{mocanu} and then further explored within the literature~\cite{dettmers2019sparse, evci2020rigging, mostafa2019parameter}, sparse training consists in training the network with a constant level of sparsity, at first spread randomly with uniform probability and then adjusted during steps which combine 1) pruning of a certain portion of the weights, according to a certain criterion, and 2) regrowing an equivalent amount of weights, depending on another criterion.
-In such a framework, the pruning algorithm can be described as Algorithm~\ref{algo2}:
+The principle of regrowing weights is central to the family of methods that could be called \textit{sparse training}. \textit{Sparse training} was first introduced by Mocanu~et~al.~\cite{mocanu} and then further explored within the literature~\cite{dettmers2019sparse, evci2020rigging, mostafa2019parameter}.
+It involves training the network with a constant level of sparsity, at first spread randomly with uniform probability, and then adjusted during steps which combine (1) pruning of a certain portion of the weights, according to a certain criterion, and (2) regrowing an equivalent amount of weights, depending on another~criterion.

-Such a family of methods seems to have shown a promising way to get around the problem of falsely unimportant weights, while allowing to limit the impact of an increasing sparsity all throughout the training process.
+Such a family of methods provided a promising way to work around the problem of falsely unimportant weights, while limiting the impact of increasing sparsity all throughout~training.

-Nonetheless, all these methods remain deeply discontinuous as the conditions under which the network is trained deeply change each time its connectivity is being altered.
-Thus, a sensible way not to disrupt training too much is to delegate the care of sparsity to the gradient descent.

-The field of learnable sparsity counts many contributions.
-The most widespread idea is to find a way to learn a pruning mask during training \cite{guo2016dynamic, louizos2018learning, srinivas2016training, NIPS2019_9521}; some of them propose to learn such a mask using variants of the quantification method of Courbariaux \etal~\cite{courbariaux2016binaryconnect}.
-Carreira-Perpinan \etal~\cite{8578988} study the question of pruning in a more theoretical way and formalize the principle of considering connectivity as learnable annex parameters.